 AgencyFit Institute

-A readiness standard for government technology adoption.
+The operational-fit standard for government technology decisions.

 Workflow before technology Capability before procurement Security before momentum Readiness before implementation